 Explore The Jaw-Dropping Landscape of Ghost Ranch

-Those with even a remote interest in Georgia O’Keefe must make the obligatory trip out to Abiquiu, New Mexico to visit Ghost Ranch, the working ranch that inspired O’Keefe’s most iconic paintings of the American Southwest.
+Those with even a remote interest in Georgia O’Keeffe must make the obligatory trip out to Abiquiu, New Mexico to visit Ghost Ranch, the working ranch that inspired O’Keeffe’s most iconic paintings of the American Southwest.

 Nestled amidst the Sangre de Christo mountain range in Abiquiu, New Mexico, the ranch is about an hour’s drive north of Santa Fe, not too far from Ojo Caliente Mineral Springs.
 (More on that charming oasis, below.)
 The landscape, moreover, is absolutely gorgeous here.

-Ghost Ranch is a sprawling ranch with on-site lodging that offers scenic tours, hiking, horseback riding, and sunset trail rides out to the locations that inspired O’Keefe’s most iconic works.
+Ghost Ranch is a sprawling ranch with on-site lodging that offers scenic tours, hiking, horseback riding, and sunset trail rides out to the locations that inspired O’Keeffe’s most iconic works.

 Many famous movies were also filmed here over the years, including Indiana Jones, City Slickers, and Cowboys and Aliens.